Katze hat Asthma

 To be sure that a cat is suffering from asthma, several examination steps are usually initiated.
 For example, the lungs are listened to in order to gain initial information from the lung sounds.
 An X-ray of the lungs can also show changes and a lung function test can provide information about the animal patient's lung volume.
 A lung lavage sample can also be used as part of the diagnosis of feline asthma.

-With the help of a blood test, the vet can find out the oxygen saturation level and whether the number of immune cells - known in technical jargon as basophil granulocytes - indicates an allergy or a parasite infestation.
-The latter can then be ruled out by examining the cat's stool.
+With the help of a blood test, the vet can find out what the oxygen saturation is and whether the number of immune cells - in technical jargon these are called basophil granulocytes - indicates an allergy or a parasite infestation.
+The latter, in turn, can then be ruled out by examining the cat's stool.

 During a bronchoscopy, mucus is taken from the bronchi and examined for bacteria.
 This method can also prove to be informative.